Armchair-Software/emscripten-browser-clipboard/README.md

 ## Other useful libraries

-You may also find the [Emscripten Browser File Library](https://github.com/Armchair-Software/emscripten-browser-file) useful - this allows you to transfer files using the browser upload / download interface, into memory in your C++ program.
+You may also find the following Emscripten helper libraries useful:

+- [Emscripten Browser File Library](https://github.com/Armchair-Software/emscripten-browser-file) - allows you to transfer files using the browser upload / download interface, into memory in your C++ program.
+- [Emscripten Browser Cursor](https://github.com/Armchair-Software/emscripten-browser-cursor) - easy manipulation of browser mouse pointer cursors from C++.